Life After Dave Ramsey’s Baby Step 7

 When I read the Total Money Makeover by Dave Ramsey, I knew going through all of the 7 baby steps could take quite a while.

-The book’s structure of saving money, paying off debt and investing was simple and easy to understand, but it definitely had some years attached to it.
+The book’s structure of saving money, paying off debt and investing was simple and easy to understand, but it had some years attached to it.
 This was not a “get rich quick book” for sure.

 Nevertheless, I was intrigued and inspired to follow all the way through Dave Ramsey’s Baby Step 7 and see where it took me and my new family.